collapsed-stacks/startups/questions/5255/when-to-start-a-business.md

 - tagged: `startup-costs`, `business-registration`
 - score: 4

-<p>Me and a partner want to go into business together.
+Me and a partner want to go into business together.
 We have planned our first product and have a working prototype, it's not finished and we need to secure some funding to get it to the end.
-At what point would it be best for us to set up as a business in the UK (we're thinking LLP)?</p>
+At what point would it be best for us to set up as a business in the UK (we're thinking LLP)?

 ## Answer 5259